 - Any alternative values available for the selected object

-The Table view shows you a list of attributes for that object.
+The Table view shows list of attributes for that layer.
 This includes:

-- View detailed information about text properties e.g. font family, Size, font weight, line height, etc.
+- Any text properties, including font family, size, font weight, line height, etc.

-- A swatch and the CSS notation for any colors
+- A color swatch and the CSS notation for any color values

 - The CSS option only shows CSS.
 There is no way to export full HTML code.